awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

      Time: 9.966 ms
    ```

-1. In session one, if autovacuum was blocking, you see in `pg_stat_activity` that waiting is "T" for your vacuum session\.
-In this case, you will need to terminate the autovacuum process\.
+1. In session one, if autovacuum was blocking the process, you see in `pg_stat_activity` that waiting is "T" for your vacuum session\.
+In this case, you end the autovacuum process\.

    ```
    SELECT pg_terminate_backend('the_pid');
    ```

-1. At this point, your session begins\.
+   At this point, your session begins\.
 It's important to note that autovacuum restarts immediately because this table is probably the highest on its list of work\.

-Initiate your command in session 2 and then terminate the autovacuum process in session 1\.
+1. Initiate your command in session two, and then end the autovacuum process in session 1\.

 ## Other parameters that affect autovacuum<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.OtherParms"></a>